chainpioneer/wireguard-turn-android/README.en.md

 It allows WireGuard traffic to be encapsulated within DTLS/TURN streams using the VK Calls infrastructure, providing a robust way to bypass network restrictions while maintaining high performance and stability.

+## Important Disclaimer

+**This project is created solely for educational and research purposes.**

+Unauthorized use of the VK Calls infrastructure (TURN servers) without explicit permission from the rights holder may violate the Terms of Service and VK platform rules.
+The project author is not responsible for any damage or policy violations resulting from the use of this software.
+This project serves as a demonstration of protocol integration technical feasibility and is not intended for the misuse of third-party service resources.

 ## Key Features

 - **Native Integration**: The TURN client is integrated directly into `libwg-go.so` for maximum performance and minimal battery impact.